ElenaGreening/rsschool-cv/cv.md

 ## Work Experience
 *2022*

-With a team we made a web-site for an investment company.
-Where I created a form for sending customers details, using php, and made a  functioning  custom input search.
+Participated in making a web-site for an investment company.
+Where I created a form for sending customers details using php and made a custom input search.

 *2021*